As you begin your planning it makes sense to consider your audience, and potential audience, carefully.

 What audience-specific planning do you need do prior to the event?

 If you have young people attending, you may want to ensure their schools prepare them for the stories they will see and hear.
 Work with your local schools to help them get as much out of your activity as they can.
-Perhaps you will be holding a collection, or will need guests to bring ID or invitations with them? – make sure to tell them when you invite them.
-It will be cold in January, so if your activity is in an unheated venue, or outside, tell your guests to wrap up warmly.
-Read our practical guidance for further information.
+Perhaps you will be holding a collection, or will need guests to bring ID or invitations with them -make sure to tell them when they are invited.
+It will be cold in January, so if your activity is in an unheated venue or outside, tell your guests to wrap up warmly.
+Read our practical guidance

 Do you want to involve high profile guests?